qipeng/qipeng.github.com/_posts/2020-10-19-learning-to-ask.md

 ---
 title: Teaching Conversational NLP Systems to Ask Informative and Specific Questions
 description: >
-    Asking good questions in a conversation requires understanding of what the other speaker might know.
+    Asking good inquisitive questions in a conversation requires inferring about others' knowledge.
 Can we train NLP systems to do this?
 tags:
     - Conversations
     - QuestionAnswering